Red-Cat-Fat/red-cat-fat/README.md

 ## About me
 My name Andrey Boronnikov.
-I'm from Russia, work in My.Games and create games on Unity.
+I'm work in My.Games and create games on Unity.

 Since childhood, I dreamed of making games.
 I think the most important thing is the opportunity to share knowledge with other people, so I try to do it as often as possible.
 I was a teacher of courses for students from our company.
 I speak at conferences, write reports and articles.